 Nathan Ponder, Ph.D.

 Dr. Nathan Ponder is a native of Ruston, Louisiana, and holds a Ph.D. in Mathematics from Tulane University.
-He has been Chair of the Mathematics and Physical Sciences Department at LSUA since 2010 and has also served interim leadership positions in the Office of the Registrar, the Department of Biological Sciences, the Department of Arts, English and Humanities.
+He has been Chair of the Mathematics and Physical Sciences Department at LSUA since 2010.
+He has also served in interim leadership positions in the Office of the Registrar, the Department of Biological Sciences, the Department of Arts, English, and Humanities.
 Dr. Ponder was co-PI on two successful NSF grants totaling almost $2 million.